pythonmcpi/MinecraftUsernameChanger/README.md

 Same as windows, but change the path to /home/\<user\>/.minecraft/launcher_profiles.json.
 Replace <user> with your username.

 ## Bugs
-Check if there is already a GitHub Issue for the bug, if not, create one.
-Then make sure you email me at palm.tree6555365@gmail.com, otherwise I may not notice.
+Check if there is already a GitHub Issues for the bug, if not, create one.